The Open Door: Music and lyrics

-In an interview with Rolling Stone, Lee said the album was "a complete spectrum of darkness and scary stuff and emotion".
+In an interview with Rolling Stone, Lee called the album "a complete spectrum of darkness and scary stuff and emotion".
 She told The Washington Post:

 "So much has changed in my life - I was going through so many things in the making of the record, and before the making of the record. ...
 I just wanted to create and do something different and branch out.
-At the heart of it I know it's still Evanescence and it's still me, but structurally it's a lot more fun.
-We went a lot of different ways with it instead of constantly sticking to the same structure and the same pop formula.
+At the heart of it I know it's still Evanescence and it's still me, but structurally it's a lot more fun. ...
 I think it's more mature and more brave all around; it's like the instruments actually go together, the piano and guitar and vocals, since they're written together - they intertwine.
 It's definitely even more personal.
 At least for me, because I was there, it sounds more fun because I was having so much more fun."

 "I just didn't hold back this time, and writing that way has made me feel really purified, like I've actually gotten a chance to break through instead of just wallowing in all of my problems."

 — – Amy Lee on her more candid lyrical approach for The Open Door.

-Lee said that she pushed her own limits, doing things she didn't have the courage to do in Fallen.
+Lee said that she pushed herself and implemented things she didn't have the courage to do in Fallen.
 She also said her goal was to make a record that she loved even more than Fallen, rather than to copy the formula which made the previous record successful.
 Lee incorporated her classical influences and new elements in the music, including home-made sounds.
 When asked whether The Open Door was thematically different from Fallen, Lee said that Evanescence and music in general is her venue to "purge all of the negative and hard, difficult experiences" throughout her life, and while that is front and center in this album, it comes from a less hopeless attitude and with a more reflective outlook.
 Rather than "wallowing" in "the hard stuff", the record is characterized by her newfound resolution and is thematically in search of answers and happiness.